Zawaken/sys-help/README.md

 git pull upstream master
 git push origin master
 ```
+All of the qmk info above will be fixed with my qmk_keymaps repo is ready.

 #### Building qmk keymaps without sudo doesn't work
 ##### add the udev rules listed [here](https://docs.qmk.fm/#/faq_build?id=linux-udev-rules), then run this: